How sensors are used in IoT

 Sensors are the true hosts of the IoT, providing essential information, doing the critical work and gathering data for further processing.
 Decreasing price of the sensors allowed us to see new concepts come to life, and very soon contextual awareness will be a common feature of every device, making the world smarter and leveraging innovation for a better future.

 We use all these insights to develop our own custom IoT solutions.
 In the SmartOffice project, we picked temperature, humidity, CO2, noise, and light sensors.
 They became a part of our environmental monitoring system, which preserves the health of employees at the workplace, accurately responding to the slightest climate change and reducing office maintenance expenditures.
 Smart light switches had proven to be stable and reliable, running on our custom-made firmware.
-If you want more information about this topic or you want to build your own IoT project feel free to contact us.
+If you want more information about this topic or you want to contact us.